Aravind-11/Cuda-programming-exercises/README.md

 ## Key Learning Objectives: Performance Optimization

-Through actively working with these examples and exercises, you will gain practical experience with vital CUDA optimization techniques, including:
+Through actively working with these examples and exercises, you can gain practical experience with vital CUDA optimization techniques, including:

 1.  **Fused Operations**: Understand how transform iterators eliminate the need for temporary memory storage.
 2.  **Memory Coalescing**: Learn to structure data and access patterns for optimal GPU memory bandwidth.